MavenCode/KubeflowTraining/Mavencode_Kubeflow_Labs/New Scenario/step3.md

 `git push`{{execute}}

-## Add your scenario to a course in your repository
+## Add your scenario to a course in your repository if there is one

 `katacoda courses:add:scenarios`{{execute}}

 Please enter scenario path ./name of your scenario Please enter course path ./name of your course
-Would you like todo?
-Move to courses folder or Copy to courses folder Scenario added to course successfully.

 Now push the edits to the repository:

 `git add .`{{execute}}

 `git commit -m "new"`{{execute}}

-`git pull`{{execute}}

 `git push`{{execute}}